jonescompneurolab/hnn-core/README.rst

 A final step to the installation process is to compile custom ionic channel mechanisms using `nrnivmodl` from Neuron.
 To do this, simple do::

-	$ make
+	$ cd mod/ && nrnivmodl

 inside the ``hnn-core`` directory.
-It should create a directory with the compiled mechanisms.
+It should create the compiled custom mechanism files.

 Bug reports
 ===========